As you already know, the modern Architect can’t be separated from his software. This is a list of 6 awesome software every architect must-have.

 This software can turn average-looking images or drawings into a very exceptional asset for a project.
-With this software you can create presentations from scratch, tweak rendering and drawings and edit photographs of built projects or beautify them.
+With this software, you can create presentations from scratch, tweak rendering and drawings and edit photographs of built projects or beautify them.

-There are several image processing software but one of the most common among architects is Photoshop.
+There are several image-processing software but one of the most common among architects is Photoshop.
 Photoshop is produced by Adobe and is easy to use.

 6. PDF reader and Converter Software.

 Before now architects depended heavily on printed drawings to convey design details to clients, contractors and fellow professionals.
 But today via emails, WhatsApp and other online channels, soft copies can be exchanged with these individuals more cheaply, faster and conveniently.
-The dependence on hard copies has diminished, thus, architects need a reliable format in which they can transmit drawings without fear of it been copied or reproduced.
+The dependence on hard copies has diminished, thus, architects need a reliable format in which they can transmit drawings without fear of it being copied or reproduced.

 PDF offers that format and even allows you to password your document if you desire.PDF is simply a Portable Document Format that captures your document as an electronic image that can be viewed, navigated, printed or sent to anyone.

 It has become a very popular format professionals use for conveying documents to third parties.
-The most popular PDF reader is the Acrobat Reader produced by Adobe and can be installed on both computers and mobile devices for quick access to all PDF documents.
+The most popular PDF reader is Acrobat Reader produced by Adobe and can be installed on both computers and mobile devices for quick access to all PDF documents.